GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 # Implementation: The next 3 seasons

 Now we come down to brass tacks.
-Here I will outline the strategies and opportuinities to face in my last semester at Duke and my move to Charlotte in the Spring.
+Here I will outline the strategies and opportunities to face in my last semester at Duke and my move to Charlotte in the Spring.
 I identify in the coming seasons is a process of refinement, expansion, and refinement.
 I hope to focus in on my classes and friends at Duke.
 Expand out to my work and new communities in Charlotte.